stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

     alias docker="podman"

 The [Usage Transfer](https://github.com/containers/libpod/blob/master/transfer.md) page lists Docker commands, and the equivalents for Podman.
+[This article](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/) explains the relationship between Podman, Buildah and Docker in more detail.

 > Podman does not currently provide an equivalent to _docker\-compose_.

 # SQL Databases

 Consider using containers to provide the database services for your Web applications.
-This enables you to use different versions of the database servers for different projects, and ensure that you are running the same versions as the database instances on your production systems.
+This will enable you to use different versions of the database servers for different projects, and ensure that you are running the same versions as the database instances on your production systems.